Expected Sell Out at Royal Portrush for The 148th Open

 Organisers The R&A are launching hospitality packages and online ticket sales earlier than ever before to meet the expected demand.
 A no readmission condition of sale will also be in place to protect fans from falling victim to ticket and hospitality fraud.

-The all-ticket announcement coincides with a new forecast that the value of The Open to the Northern Ireland visitor economy next year will be £10m greater than predicted in 2015 when The R&A revealed that The Open would return to Portrush.
+The Open to the Northern Ireland visitor economy next year will be £10m greater than predicted in 2015 when The R&A revealed that The Open would return to Portrush.

 The Open is set to deliver £80 million of economic benefit for Northern Ireland with the Executive Director of Championships at The R&A saying, “the independent economic impact and market-sizing analysis confirms that The Open at Royal Portrush will be the largest sport event to be staged in Northern Ireland.”